Calga - Kulnura

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Notably, 36.7% of residents work from home (as per the 2021 Census).
-Service frequency averages 135 trips daily across all routes, resulting in approximately 7 weekly trips per stop.
-A map accompanies this data, displaying the 100 nearest stops to the location's centerpoint.
+Service frequency averages 135 trips per day across all routes, equating to approximately 7 weekly trips per individual stop.
+The accompanying map shows the 100 nearest stops to the location centrepoint.

 Frequently Asked Questions - Transport